Details About the Taproot Teacher Training + FAQs

 Today I want to tell you about one of my favorite weekends of the whole entire year: the Taproot Teacher Training for Homeschoolers.

-In the past, this has been an in-person event, but last year, we went online and will again this year.
-We’d love to have you join us for the 15th annual Taproot Teacher Training.
+Traditionally, Taproot has been an in-person event, but for two years during the pandemic, we went online.
+Now, we’re back in person!
 And today, I’m here to tell you all about Taproot and answer some questions so you can decide if this training is right for you.

 Let me start by sharing a brief description of the Taproot Teacher Training.
 And then I’ll dive into frequently asked questions in case you’re wondering any of these same things.